akkartik/text.love/README.md

 * `ctrl+=` to zoom in, `ctrl+-` to zoom out, `ctrl+0` to reset zoom
 * `alt+right`/`alt+left` to jump to the next/previous word, respectively

-For shortcuts while editing drawings, consult the online help.
-Either:
-* hover on a drawing and hit `ctrl+h`, or
-* click on a drawing to start a stroke and then press and hold `h` to see your options at any point during a stroke.

 Exclusively tested so far with a US keyboard layout.
 If you use a different layout, please let me know if things worked, or if you found anything amiss: http://akkartik.name/contact